georgiee/origami/LOG.md

 It's basically a signed short value overflow into negative values - where my ruby part never overflowed nor did my unpacking strategy with different signed integer size get me anywhere.
 I think when I tried unpacking with bytes.unpack("@4cC3") I was really near.
 I get a -2 instead of a 254 for example.
 But the thing is": short java unsigned has the range of -32,768 to 32,767.
-This woudl mean I have to use the 16bit unpacking directive (S or s).
+This would mean I have to use the 16bit unpacking directive (S or s).
 But this would only mean that it is also expecting more bytes and not only the single byte I provide per number.
 Solution: Just unpack the bytes as usual 8bit values unsigned and then do the overflowing manually.
 That's the wonderful piece of overflowing in ruby I found.
 And now every number fits and I can go on applying all commands from the given file inside my own web based origami application.